-Believed by some to be a depiction of the wild Chillingham cattle that still roam the hills around Chillingham castle, Northumberland, the design shows the distinctive horns that jut out sideways and the crop of curly hair that are features synonymous with this ancient breed.
+Believed by some to be a depiction of the wild Chillingham cattle that still roam the hills around Chillingham Castle, Northumberland, the design shows the distinctive horns that jut out sideways and the crop of curly hair that are features synonymous with this ancient breed.

 Probably left as a good luck offering by the Medieval builders when the new walls of the Medieval Castle were built, the lamp remained in near perfect conditions until its discovery.
-I’d say that was pretty luck!
+I’d say that was pretty good luck!

 Terracotta earthenware with a red slip finish

 Approx 215 mm long, 70 mm high, 110 mm wide